hippo-digital/leeds-trinity-assessment-task/client/README.md

 [Visual Studio Code](https://code.visualstudio.com/) is recommended for navigating the repo, though you can use any IDE you are familiar with.

 ### Repo
-- Clone the repository on your local machine: [like this](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
+- Download the repository on your local machine: [like this](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
 - Install node LTS from [here](https://nodejs.org)
 - Open the cloned repository in a terminal e.g. `cd leeds-trinity-assessment-task/client`
 - Run `npm i`